Empty is only the warp of our tapestry,

 Grow dim and sleep.

-where new sunlight falls like feathers through bones.
+where forged sunlight falls like feathers through bones,

-but are parts of our pattern, forgotten mandalas,
+that are parts of the Pattern, forgotten mandalas,

 the iris and the sun, gleaming deep in that sleep

-that only the rain on the new leaves will lend us.
+which only cool rain on the fresh leaves will lend us.

 on all our faces gathered